 For years, certificates of authenticity have accompanied the purchase of luxury goods, collectibles, and artworks.
 Much like the deed to a house, these certificates act as proof of authenticity and ownership over assets.

 You can’t just show up at an art gallery with the Mona Lisa and say you want to sell it.
-You'd need to prove it's the real deal and show that you somehow legitimately acquired it from the Louvre.
+You need to prove it's the real deal and show you somehow legitimately acquired it from the Louvre.
 Systems of proof of purchase, record of ownership, and demonstrable authenticity are what give value to original artworks, first edition novels, and collectibles of all kinds.

 That's the simple version, but there's much more to NFTs than just that.
 Read on to learn: